bioinformatics-centre/BayesTyper/README.md

     * **snakemake workflow:** We have added an example *snakemake* workflow to the repo - this can orchestrate the entire pipeline straight from BAM(s) over variant candidates to final genotypes.

 * 26 February 2018: Manuscript release ([v1.2](https://github.com/bioinformatics-centre/BayesTyper/releases/tag/v1.2))

+## Why should I use BayesTyper? ##
+### Short explanation ###
+Because it allows you to obtain accurate genotypes spanning from SNVs/short indels to complex structural variants and hence provides a more complete picture of the genome as compared with standard methods - without sacrificing accuracy.

+### Detailed explanation ###
+Standard methods for genotyping (e.g. *GATK-HaplotypeCaller*, *Platypus* and *Freebayes*) start from an alignment of reads (e.g. by *BWA-MEM*) and then
+1. Call candidate variants.
+2. Perform *local* realignment of reads anchored to a particular variable region to candidate variant haplotypes.
+3. Estimate genotypes (and thus final variant calls).

+As the initial read map is biased towards the reference sequence and variants informative for a particular variant may thus have been left either unaligned (because of too large an edit distance to the reference) or may have aligned better elsewhere in the reference sequence.

+The variant graph approach used by BayesTyper ensures that the resulting calls are not biased towards the reference sequence by effectively realigning *all* reads (or more specifically their k-mers) when genotyping candidate variants.
+In our recent [paper](https://www.nature.com/articles/s41588-018-0145-5), we show how this approach significantly improvements both sensitivity and genotyping accuracy for most variant types - especially non-SNVs (please see citation below).

 ## Installation ##
 1. Download the latest static Linux x86_64 build (k=55) found under [releases](https://github.com/bioinformatics-centre/BayesTyper/releases/latest).